Skip to main content

 What Columbus patients ask us most

-Recovery questions lead the Columbus intake, and the calendar explains why.
-The spring Arnold cycle and the fall marathon build create two annual waves of overuse complaints, and in between sit the CrossFit boxes, OSU alumni leagues, and Westerville garage gyms that never take a season off.
-The classic opener is some version of: this tendon has hurt for eight months, my orthopedist says rest, and rest is not happening.
+Recovery questions lead the Columbus intake, and the training calendar explains why.
+The metro runs a heavy spring lifting season and a big fall marathon build, and in between sit the CrossFit boxes, alumni leagues, and garage gyms that never take a season off.
+The usual opener is some version of this: the tendon has hurt for eight months, the orthopedist says rest, and rest is not happening.
 BPC-157 conversations start there.

 The second cluster is sleep and energy from the desk corridor.
-Analysts at Polaris, project managers in Dublin, clinicians coming off Riverside and Grant shifts, all describing the same 11:30-to-6:00 sleep window that never feels finished.
-CJC-1295/Ipamorelin dominates that lane, with NAD+ close behind for the afternoon-crash complaint.
-Winter adds a third, quieter wave: GHK-Cu requests climb once the gray sets in and skin stops cooperating.
+Analysts, project managers, and clinicians coming off hospital shifts all describe the same 11:30-to-6:00 window that never feels finished.
+CJC-1295/Ipamorelin dominates that lane, with NAD+ close behind for the afternoon crash.
+Winter adds a quieter third wave: GHK-Cu requests climb once the gray sets in and skin stops cooperating.

-Two local patterns worth naming.
-Columbus patients negotiate like Midwesterners, which we mean as a compliment: they ask for the all-in number, compare it against the clinic quote line by line, and want to know exactly what the $175 covers (medication, provider review, shipping; nothing hides behind an asterisk).
-And they ask about winter shipping more than any warm-state market, usually some version of "what happens if the box sits on my porch in January."
-The cold-pack packaging is rated for it, and the answer to summer humidity is the same packaging working in reverse.
+Two local patterns stand out.
+Columbus patients negotiate like Midwesterners, and we mean that as a compliment.
+They ask for the all-in number, hold it against the clinic quote line by line, and want to know exactly what the $199 covers, which is the medication, the provider review, and shipping, with nothing behind an asterisk.
+They also ask about winter shipping more than any warm-state market, usually some version of what happens if the box sits on the porch in January.
+The cold-pack packaging is rated for it, and summer humidity is the same packaging working in reverse.

 Pick by goal